emmaneugene/CS102-social-magnet/docs/design_considerations.md

 ##### Using a REST API

-Currently, all database logic has been further abstracted away behind a REST API, stored under `server/`.
+Currently, all database logic has been further abstracted away behind a REST API, with source code stored under `server/`.
 However, the usage of stored procedures made the transition to a server-side implementation of a database much easier.

 As the database was already handling most of the business logic, there was little restructuring of the application to be done.
 We simply moved all database access objects to the server, and created new API access objects, packaged under `com.g1t11.socialmagnet.data.rest`.
 Once feature parity was reached between the previous DAO implementations and the API access objects, usage of access objects could simply be substituted.